compoundingeffects/bigpictureschool/logic.md

 ## Logic

-Logic, at its most basic level, is the systematic study of valid reasoning.
-But to truly understand it through first principles, let's break this down further.
+At its core, logic is the systematic study of valid reasoning - how we can move from what we know to be true to reach reliable conclusions about what else must be true.
+It's the foundation of rational thought.

+**Truth Values**

-The foundation of logic rests on the concept of truth values - statements that can be either true or false, but not both simultaneously.
-This is known as the law of non-contradiction, one of the most fundamental principles in logical thinking.
-For example, the statement "It is raining" must be either true or false at a specific time and place - it cannot be both raining and not raining in the exact same location at the exact same moment.
+The simplest logical concept is that of truth values - statements can be either true or false.
+This binary nature forms the basis of logical reasoning.
+For example, "This apple is red" must be either true or false.

-Building on this foundation, we can identify three core principles that form the bedrock of logical reasoning:

-1. **The Law of Identity (A = A)**: Everything is identical to itself.
-A cat is a cat, and remains a cat regardless of how we describe it.
-This might seem obvious, but it's crucial for consistent reasoning.

-2. **The Law of Non-contradiction (not(A and not-A))**: As mentioned earlier, a statement cannot be both true and false in the same way at the same time.
-The sky cannot be both completely clear and completely cloudy at the same moment.

-3. **The Law of Excluded Middle (A or not-A)**: For any proposition, either that proposition is true, or its negation is true - there is no middle ground.
-Either an animal is a mammal, or it is not a mammal.

-From these fundamental principles, we can construct more complex logical operations.
-Consider the basic logical operators:

-- **AND**: Requires both statements to be true for the result to be true
-- **OR**: Requires at least one statement to be true for the result to be true
-- **NOT**: Reverses the truth value of a statement
-- **IF-THEN (implies)**: Creates a conditional relationship between statements

-These operators allow us to build logical arguments, which are sequences of statements where the truth of one statement leads to the truth of another.
-For example:

-- **Premise 1**: All mammals are warm-blooded
-- **Premise 2**: Dogs are mammals
-- **Conclusion**: Therefore, dogs are warm-blooded

-This is valid logical reasoning because if the premises are true, the conclusion must be true.
-The structure of the argument (its logical form) guarantees this, regardless of the specific content.

-Understanding logic through first principles also reveals why it's so powerful: it allows us to derive new truths from known truths with absolute certainty, provided our reasoning is valid.
-This is why logic forms the basis of mathematics, computer science, and scientific reasoning.
+**Propositions**

+Moving up one level, we have propositions - statements that can be evaluated as true or false.
+These are the atoms of logical reasoning.
+A proposition like "All humans are mortal" can be analyzed for its truth value.

+**Logical Operators**

+To connect these basic propositions, we use logical operators - AND, OR, NOT, IF-THEN.
+These allow us to build more complex statements while preserving truth relationships.
+For instance, "IF it is raining, THEN the ground is wet" connects two propositions in a way that maintains logical consistency.

+**Rules of Inference**

+Building further, we establish rules of inference - patterns of reasoning that preserve truth.
+The most fundamental is modus ponens: if we know "IF A THEN B" is true, and we know "A" is true, we can conclude "B" must be true.

+**Validity vs. Truth**

+A crucial distinction emerges here: logical validity (the form of the argument) differs from truth (the content).
+A logically valid argument with true premises must lead to a true conclusion, but valid reasoning can still lead to false conclusions if it starts from false premises.

+**Logical Systems**

+From these foundations, we can construct entire systems of logic - frameworks for determining what conclusions necessarily follow from given premises.
+Classical logic, modal logic, and mathematical logic all build upon these basic principles in different ways.